KIT-IAI-DRACOS/Power_grid_frequency_dynamics_models_for_islands/Data/Read_data.md

-The uploeaded data consist of three days of the frequency data of the Irish grid.
+The uploeaded data consist of three days of frequency data of the Irish grid, the Balearic grid and Iceland.

-To receive the complete data set or for questions regarding the code, please write a mail to ulrich.oberhofer@kit.edu'''
+In order to receive the complete data set or for questions regarding the code, please write a mail to ulrich.oberhofer@kit.edu'''